amElnagdy/disable-emails-per-product-for-woocommerce/readme.txt

 == Screenshots ==
 1. Disable emails per product.
 2. Disable emails for individual orders.
+3. Global View: See which emails are disabled for each product.

 == Changelog ==
 = 1.0.0 =